holos-run/holos/doc/design/v1beta1/rendering.md

 key.**

-Canonical IDs parse as `<component-path>:<task-name>` (D3), so synthetic nodes need a component path that no real component can claim: holos validates at platform load that no selected component's path equals or is nested under `holos.internal`, making IDs like `holos.internal:pull-valkey-3f9ac81b2e44` collision-free.
-The task name must satisfy D3's RFC 1123 label constraint, so the chart name is sanitized (characters outside `[a-z0-9-]` map to `-`, uppercase folds to lowercase) and the digest — computed over the key triple joined with `\n` — disambiguates distinct keys that sanitize to the same chart name.
+Canonical IDs parse as `<component-path>:<task-name>` (D3), so synthetic nodes need a component path no real component can claim: holos validates at platform load that no component path equals or nests under `holos.internal`, so IDs like `holos.internal:pull-valkey-3f9ac81b2e44` cannot collide.
+The task name must satisfy D3's RFC 1123 label constraint, so the chart name is sanitized (characters outside `[a-z0-9-]` map to `-`, uppercase folds) and the digest — computed over the key triple joined with `\n` — disambiguates distinct keys that sanitize alike.
 A truncated digest cannot guarantee uniqueness, so the parent — which holds the complete set of dedup keys when it synthesizes the nodes — MUST verify the key-to-ID mapping is injective and fail the render naming both key